top of page

 Unifitness vs Multifitness, Intensity Distribution

 This leads us to the concept of intensity distribution.
 Bottom line: you cannot blast the same muscles two days in a row, regardless of your fitness purposes.
-The intensity on a particular muscle has to be distributed across three days, give or take.
+The intensity on a particular muscle has to be distributed across three days, roughly.
 For unifitness exercisists, you'll need to variate the intensity with hard days, light days, and off days.
-For multifitness people, variate muscle days or muscle-group days.
-Not only does this lower the chance of injury, but it gives your psyche a chance to rejuvenate with interest and passion for the next gut-buster.
+For multifitness exercisists, variate muscle days or muscle-group days.
+Not only does this lower the chance of injury, but it gives your soul a chance to rejuvenate with interest and passion for the next gut-buster.
 If you do not distribute the intensity, injury and burnout, even catabolism and loss of fitness, are imminent.

 My personal athletics and results went to surprising new levels when I really learned to train intuitively.
-Our bodies constantly give us intel: do more or less, speed up or slow down, what exercise modules work or do not work for our genetic tendencies and body type, what is soreness or what is injury, do a light day or take an extra off day, what foods seem to give us better results than others, etc. There are no magic formulas, workouts, or eating plans, just basic scientific absolutes and how you maneuver that science creatively for your individual system.
+Our bodies constantly give us intel.
+It tells us to do more or less; speed up or slow down; what exercise modules work or do not work for our genetic tendencies, skeletal angles, and body type; what is soreness or what is injury; do a light day or take an extra off day; what foods give us better results than others; etc. There are no magic formulas, workouts, or eating plans, just basic scientific absolutes and how you maneuver that science creatively for your individual system.
 If you can learn to blend scientific information with bodily intuition you can consistently burst through glass ceilings in your fitness journey.
 And avoid injury.
 And avoid burning out.